privacybydesign/pbdf-website/pages/en/irma-start.md

 server will notice such repeated attempts and will slow down the login attempts (*rate limiting*).

-The picture below summarises the two roles of the Privacy by Design foundation.
-On the one hand, the foundation issues several attributes for personalisation of your IRMA app.
+The picture below summarizes the two roles of the Privacy by Design foundation.
+On the one hand, the foundation issues several attributes for penalization of your IRMA app.
 On the other hand, it operates the MyIRMA server, for inspection of your own IRMA usage and for possibly blocking your account.